AjAnujMax/ajanujmax/README.md

 - 🔭 I’m currently looking for intership/job
 - 🌱 Learning is Earnig
 - 📫 How to reach me: ajanujmax@gamil.com
-- ⚡ Fun fact: Impress me from work not with Words.
 -->